top of page

 Socializing the style guide

-My earliest attempt to do this involved an instructional walkthrough of the guide, which at the time was housed in Google Slides, during a company All Hands.
+My earliest attempt to get stakeholder buy-in involved an instructional walkthrough of the guide (housed in Google Slides at the time) during a company All Hands.

 This worked for making the rest of the company aware that these guidelines existed and should be utilized for all copy moving forward.
 However, there was still a need to develop a plan to ensure that the guidelines were actually followed.